Health Encyclopedia

 Home care

 • You may eat and drink as normal.
 Take your other prescribed medicines as directed.
-Don't drink alcohol for the next 3 days.
+Consult with your healthcare provider about when it is safe to drink alcohol.

 • Take diphenhydramine, or the medicines you were given, for at least 2 days, or as advised.
 After 2 days, most of the medicine that caused the reaction should be gone from your body.